Richard Daly: Death and family

 Daly died in Dublin's Lower Gardiner Street on 8 September 1813.
 By his wife he had numerous sons and daughters.
-One of his sons, a lieutenant in the Royal Navy, died in 1811 commanding a gun-boat which, when bombarding enemy positions near Cadiz, exploded after a red hot shell penetrated its magazine.
+One of his sons, a lieutenant in the Royal Navy, died in 1811 commanding a gun-boat which, when bombarding enemy positions near Cádiz, exploded after a red hot shell penetrated its magazine.
 Daly's reputed daughter by Dorothea Jordan, Frances Alsop, took to the stage and died in America in 1821.
 His stepdaughter, Jane Lyster (the child of Mrs Daly's first marriage), married William Jameson, KC, and was mother of William Jameson of Fort Lyster, President of the Royal College of Surgeons in Ireland in 1861.

-By 1821, following expiry of his patent, Frederick Edward Jones had paid more than £25,500 to Daly and his family pursuant to the arrangements agreed at the time of Daly’s retirement.
+By 1821, following expiry of his patent, Frederick Edward Jones had paid more than £25,500 to Daly and his family pursuant to the arrangements agreed at the time of Daly's retirement.
 Payments under his Civil List pension were still being made in 1828.